cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 tree, and application message protection.
 The messages sent and received by normal clients in the course of an MLS session are likewise unchanged.
-With proper modifications to the MLS Delivery Service, standard MLS clients can participate in a group with light client without any modification.
+With proper modifications to the MLS Delivery Service, standard MLS clients can participate in a group with light clients without any modification.

 The only modifications this document makes are to the local state stored at light clients, namely the component of MLS that manages, synchronizes, and